 The two phases of wireframing

 The great thing about wireframes is that they are very accessible for anyone on your team and for the users.
 Both product managers, designers and researchers can have a hand in creating and usability testing of the wireframes.
-However, following the design thinking principles, wireframing is best when it happens in two phases.
+However, following the ux design principles, wireframing is best when it happens in two phases.

 The ideation phase - get maximum quantity